 You can only be guilty of fraudulently using a credit or debit card if you do so with an intent to defraud.
 This means that it is always a legal defense to show that you did not have this requisite intent; for example, perhaps you used the credit card by complete accident.

 Criminal intent is actually very difficult for prosecutors to prove because they can never get inside of your head.
-As long as we can raise a reasonable doubt, the charge should be dropped.
+The charge should be dropped as long as we can raise a reasonable doubt.

-You are guilty of violating PC 484g only if you act without the cardholder’s consent.
-Therefore, a solid legal defense is to show that a credit card owner agreed to your suspicious actions or purchases.
+You are guilty of violating PC 484g only if you act without the card holder’s consent.
+Therefore, a solid defense is to show that a credit card owner agreed to your actions or purchases.

-Typical evidence to show cardholder consent that we rely on includes recorded communications between you two (such as texts, emails, and voicemails) and eyewitness accounts of your conversation.
+Typical evidence to show cardholder consent includes recorded communications between you two (such as texts, emails, and voicemails) and eyewitness accounts of your conversation.

-Duress is a legal defense in which you basically say: “He made me do it.”
-The defense applies to the very limited situation in which you commit a crime (here, fraudulently using a credit card) because somebody threatened to kill you if the crime was not committed.
+Duress is a defense in which you basically say: “They made me do it.”
+This defense applies to the very limited situation in which you commit a crime (here, fraudulently using a credit card) because somebody threatened to kill you if the crime was not committed.

-Credit card theft is treated as petty theft (Penal Code 484) if the amount stolen is valued up to $950.3 Otherwise, you face charges for grand theft (Penal Code 487).4
+Credit card theft in California is treated as petty theft (Penal Code 484) if the amount stolen is valued up to $950.3 Otherwise, you face charges for grand theft (Penal Code 487).4

 Petty theft is a misdemeanor under California law.5 The crime is punishable by: